stashyman/MusicShare/README.md

 8. Finished Library visibility.
 Users now have option to set whether or not the public can view their library.

 9. Added Logout function.

+10. playlist

+11. being able to change the borrow length, and be either time in minutes or num plays (in profile seetings)